 CADR Ratings and Air Cleaning

-At mid-range, GermGuardian’s AC5350 (28″ tower) earned a CADR ~125 cfm (the review called it an “AC5350B CADR rating is 125, can handle ~188 sq ft”).
-The Honeywell HPA200 (large-room model) rates higher: 200/190/180 (smoke/dust/pollen) and is rated for ~465 ft² at 4.8 ACH.
-This shows Honeywell’s more powerful fan design yields roughly double the CADR for a given model size.
-Finally, at the high end, GermGuardian’s AC5900WCA reaches ~218/220/215 (smoke/dust/pollen), which approaches the Honeywell HPA300’s ~300/320/300 but is still lower.
-Both of those large units are designed for ~465 ft² (4.8 ACH) or thousands at 1 ACH, so the Honeywell HPA300 ultimately delivers more cubic feet per minute of clean air.
-In practice, I saw the AC5900 rapidly clear a test room (similar to HPA300) but it required running at high speed.
+At mid-range, GermGuardian’s AC5350 (28″ tower) received a CADR ~125 cfm (the review noted “AC5350B CADR rating is 125, can clean ~188 sq ft”).
+The Honeywell HPA200 (large-room model) rates higher: 200/190/180 (smoke/dust/pollen) and a rating of ~465 ft² at 4.8 ACH.
+So, Honeywell’s more powerful fan design translates into roughly double the CADR for a given model size.
+Lastly, at the high end, GermGuardian’s AC5900WCA reaches ~218/220/215 (smoke/dust/pollen), which approaches the Honeywell HPA300’s ~300/320/300 but still lower.
+Both of those large units are designed to be marked at ~465 ft² (4.8 ACH) or thousands at 1 ACH, so, the Honeywell HPA300 ultimately supplies more cubic feet per minute of clean air.
+From what I saw, the AC5900 was able to rapidly clear a real room (similar to HPA300), but it had to be run on high speed in order to do so.

 Room Size Coverage

-Because CADR and fan speed vary, coverage varies by model.
-GermGuardian’s specs list coverage as “up to 743 ft² (1x/hr) / 153 ft² (4.8x/hr)” for the AC4825 and “up to 870 ft² (1x/hr) / 180 ft² (4.8x/hr)” for the AC5350.
-The beefy AC5900 covers “1760 ft² (1x/hr) / 365 ft² (4.8x/hr)”.
-Honeywell’s HPA100 covers about 155 ft² at 4.8 ACH, HPA200 about 465 ft², and HPA300 also ~465 ft² (4.8 ACH; 2250 ft² at 1 ACH).
-In real terms, I’ve found GermGuardian’s larger console (AC5900) excellent for big family rooms, and its tower (AC5350) fine for medium rooms.
-Honeywell’s HPA300 easily handles a large living room quietly (4.8 ACH in ~465 ft²), whereas the HPA200 is best for large bedrooms or mid-sized living rooms.
+Due to the differences in CADR and fan speed, coverage will differ by model.
+GermGuardian’s specifications list coverage as “up to 743 ft² (1x/hr) / 153 ft² (4.8x/hr)” for the AC4825, “up to 870 ft² (1x/hr) / 180 ft² (4.8x/hr)” for the AC5350, and “1760 ft² (1x/hr) / 365 ft² (4.8x/hr)” for the heftier AC5900.
+Honeywell’s HPA100 suite covers about 155 ft² at 4.8 ACH, HPA200 about 465 ft², and HPA300 also ~465 ft² (HPA300 4.8 ACH; 2250 ft² at 1 ACH).
+In practice, I found the AC5900 to be great for large family rooms, and the AC5350 to be just fine for medium family rooms.
+Honeywell’s HPA300 easily manages the large living room with plenty of extra capacity (4.8 ACH in ~465 ft²) and the HPA200 would be best suited to a large bedroom or a mid-sized living room.

 Noise Levels